sarobinson2011/nft_demo/README.md

 3. Get attributes working (score out of 100 not working)           #ToDo

-4. Write a new smart contract which randomly mints 10 unique NFTs  #ToDo ('Perfect Pets' collection of 10)
+4. Write a new smart contract which RANDOMLY mints 10 unique NFTs  #ToDo ('Perfect Pets' collection of 10)